russelldickenson/web-sticky-notes/README.md

 ## Changelog

+1.1.1

+- Fixed an issue where the size of manually resized notes was not being saved to local storage.

+1.1.0

-1.1.0 - Complete rewrite
+- Complete rewrite

+1.0.1

-1.0.1 - Added keyboard shortcut to create a sticky note - `Command`/`Control` + `.`
+- Added keyboard shortcut to create a sticky note - `Command`/`Control` + `.`

+1.0.0

-1.0.0 - Initial release
+- Initial release

 ## Contributing